 3. Give Blood

-Some plasma banks pay up to $35 per pint.
-In the United States, federal regulations state that an individual may donate two times in a seven day period, with a minimum of two days in between donations.
-DonatingPlasma.org provides details and a searchable plasma-bank database to help you find a plasma bank in your area.
+Some plasma banks pay up to $60 per pint, but on average donors should expect to receive about $30.
+In the U.S., federal regulations state that an individual may donate two times in a seven-day period, with a minimum of two days between donations.
+However, blood banks and plasma donation facilities may have their own rules and restrictions.
+First Quarter Finance offers an in-depth summary of what you can expect by being a plasma donor.

 4. Walk Dogs